graphpaperpress/Sell-Media/readme.txt

 = How do I display a gallery of images for sale? =

-Sell Media includes a new "Collections" taxonomy, which you can see on the right side of the screen when adding a new item to Sell Media.
+Sell Media includes a "Collections" taxonomy, which you can see on the right side of the screen when adding a new item to Sell Media.
 Assign each item to a specific Collection and the items will be displayed on that specific collection's archive page.
 You can then link to the collection like this: http://example.com/collection/my-collection-name/.
 A list of collecitons also shows up on the Appearance -> Menus page so you can add them to any menu.

 = How do I password protect an item? =